Superconnection and Orbifold Chern character: Introduction

 \subsection{Acknowledgment}

+We would like to thank J. Block, X. Ma, I. Moerdijk, S. Shen, G. Xu, and T. Y. Yu for inspiring discussions.
 Ma's research was supported by the NSF grant DMS-1952669.
 Tang's research is supported in part by NSF grants DMS-1952551, DMS-2350181, and Simons Foundation Collaboration Grant MPS-TSM-00007714.
 Tseng's research is supported in part by Simons Foundation Collaboration Grant \# 636211.
 Wei's research is supported in part by AMS-Simons Research Enhancement Grants for PUI Faculty.